vizhyk/proxytcp/Components.md

       Proxy waits for valid ServerHello from server and sends it to client.
 ### ConversationPipeline
-Holds 2 endpoints and current flow which should be executed on the next epoll event.
+Holds 2 defaultEndpoints and current flow which should be executed on the next epoll event.

 Holds `ClientConnection`, `ServerConnection`, `ConversationFlow`, `PayloadBuffer`